AlinLucian/Data-Science-Machine-Learning/README.md

 ## Contents

-- ### Tensorflow exploration projects
+### Tensorflow exploration projects

-     - [Tensorflow Simple Array Addition](Tensorflow_simple_array_addition.py) -- Initial exploratory prject using tensorflow on a Windows 10 machine.
+1. [Tensorflow Simple Array Addition](Tensorflow_simple_array_addition.py) -- Initial exploratory prject using tensorflow on a Windows 10 machine.
 Receives two arrays as inputs, then calculates and displays the result of adding the two arrays.
 Part of the *'AI and Machine Learning Specialist, Part II'* Learning Path on LinkedIn Learning (formerly Lynda.com).
+2. [Game Earnings Prediction](https://github.com/AlinLucian/Data-Science-Machine-Learning/tree/master/Earnings%20Prediction) -- Master folder for the Game Earnings Prediction Project which is the main focus of the *'AI and Machine Learning Specialist, Part II'* Learning Path on LinkedIn Learning (formerly Lynda.com).
+     - [Pre-loading the data](https://github.com/AlinLucian/Data-Science-Machine-Learning/blob/master/Earnings%20Prediction/Load_data.py) -- initial data exploration,scaling, and loading using the pandas framework
+     -